briankoser/sfc-listeners-guide/episodes/0190-firefly-flies-again-and-other-news.md

 Ben says he will start enunciating the H in Lindelhof

-Ben is Right: Joss Whedon said {% workTitle "The Avengers" %} was a great time but not a great movie
+Ben is Right: Joss Whedon said {% work "The Avengers" %} was a great time but not a great movie

 <div class="quote">
   {% timeLink podcast_file_url, '28:15' %}